 The cases mentioned earlier of batteries going up in blazes, pertains not to how long the battery will typically stay juiced under normal load, but rather how much total time it will continue to provide service, before emitting its last electron, and heading for the Big Battery Bin in the sky.

-We will consider both aspects of battery longevity.
+I will consider both aspects of battery longevity.
 But in either case, the best practices will not only improve the performance of any laptop battery and the laptop overall, but will also provide additional benefits, including greater productivity for the user.

 As one might imagine, a major factor in overall battery longevity, is the quality of the unit before it even rolls out the factory door.
 A second factor is how much power the laptop draws from the battery, over its lifetime, measured in watts.
 In addition, the cooler the battery runs, the better, because heat is the primary common enemy of electronic components — far more common as a cause of death than misguided hardware tweaking or misguided insects seeking warmth.